katjakarhu/OpenCAQDA/README.md

 If you would like to participate, feel free to tackle unassigned issues!

+## Background

 OpenCAQDA is an easy-to-use open source desktop application for qualitative data analysis.
-The goal is to provide the user with high visibility and control over the coding process.
+The goal is to provide the user with visibility, traceability, and control over the coding processs.

-You can:

-- Code plain text, PDF and HTML files

 <img width="1000" alt="Screenshot 2025-06-12 at 12 08 01" src="https://github.com/user-attachments/assets/601e591b-51cb-4665-a2a5-3bd7fe3233bc" />

 ## Features

+Supported file formats are plain text, MD, PDF and HTML files

 Create research projects, that contain a set of files and codes.